xf8b/AdminBot/docs/commands/ping.md

 # Ping command

-The `ping` command tells you about xf8b websocket and ping to discord server.
+The `ping` command tells you about the latency to the websocket and the latency to the Discord servers.

 **Anyone can use this command.**